 Square (1:1) is the safest choice for delivery app listings, as most platforms display menu items in square crops.
 If a platform uses a different format, you can generate additional versions in the correct aspect ratio without re-describing the dish.

-The food photo studio workflow is included with your Morphic subscription.
-There is no additional per-photo fee.
-Generate styled food photographs for your entire menu with no extra cost beyond your subscription.
+The food photo studio workflow is available on Morphic.
+Generate styled food photographs for your entire menu.